Trekking in Nepal during monsoon

 - The rainy season in Nepal usually starts from months of the middle week of June to the first week of September.

-In the present context, many travelers are also looking up for trekking in Nepal during monsoon time.
-And with no worry of crowd or unavailability of rooms in lodges; you can feel the real thrill of trekking during monsoon.
-Along with these, there are few other advantages too that you can grab on:
+In the present context, many travelers also look up trekking in Nepal during monsoon time.
+And with no worry of crowd or unavailability of rooms in lodges, you can feel the real thrill of trekking during monsoon.
+Along with these, there are a few other advantages too that you can grab on:

 Advantages of Monsoon Trekking

 - Excellent sunrise views.
-The rainfall happens mostly during the night time and skies are usually clear in the morning.
-This gives us a wonderful opportunity to view excellent sunrise views from popular viewpoints across the trails.
-The warm lights of the sun striking the rain clouds and the gradual change of white snow-capped, the rain-soaked Himalayas to golden colors is a great sight to see and enjoy.
+The rainfall happens mainly during the nighttime, and the skies are usually apparent in the morning.
+This allows us to view excellent sunrise views from popular viewpoints across the trails.
+The warm lights of the sun striking the rain clouds and the gradual change of white snow-capped, rain-soaked Himalayas to golden colors is an incredible sight to see and enjoy.

 - Limited edition natural highlights only for you.
-Trekking routes will mostly be isolated during this time and this gives you to soak well into natural highlights.
+Trekking routes will mostly be isolated during this time, allowing you to soak well into natural highlights.
 You have plenty of time to immerse yourself in the beauty of nature.
 In the meantime, take care of yourself too.
-You need to walk slowly on the slippery trails.
+It would help if you strolled on the slippery trails.

 - Lots of greenery brings the best of floral highlights.
 The Himalayas are more beautiful and clean in the rain-soak monsoon season than ever.
 The trekking route is usually filled with lush green vegetation, flowers blooming, and agricultural farming on terrace farmlands; It is a good time for all these views and a chance to interact with locals about local products.